SigmanGroup/kraken/README.md

 Once you have created the new `.slurm` template, place it in the `/kraken/slurm_templates/` directory.
 You can then modify the `SLURM_TEMPLATE` variable in both
 `/kraken/cli/example_conf_search_submission_script.py` and `/kraken/cli/example_dft_submission_script.py` submission scripts to point to your new `.slurm` file.
 Finally, install the Kraken package using the instructions above.
 Your new `.slurm` file will be used instead of the one provided in the repository.

-## TO-DO
-1. Refactor SLURM_TEMPLATE usage in the submission scripts to allow users to change the way Kraken CLI scripts interact with HPC job schedulers.